-2) Does not find the sexual addiction training, treatment methods and educational pedagogies to be adequately informed by accurate human sexuality knowledge.
+2) Does not find the sexual addiction training and treatment methods and educational pedagogies to be adequately informed by accurate human sexuality knowledge.

-AASECT advocates for a collaborative movement to establish standards of care supported by science, public health consensus and the rigorous protection of sexual rights for consumers seeking treatment for problems related to consensual sexual urges, thoughts or behaviors.
+AASECT advocates for a collaborative movement to establish standards of care supported by science, public health consensus, and the rigorous protection of sexual rights for consumers seeking treatment for problems related to consensual sexual urges, thoughts, or behaviors.